Local Python Development Environment

 If we have multiple versions and want to set a specific version on a folder

-level, we can use pyenv local
+level, we can use pyenv local, for example pyenv local 3.9.15.
+This will

-create a file .python-version
+create a file .python-version which basically tells pyenv which version to

 use.
 It also works for subdirectories.